How To Create A To-Do List In WordPress

 Your file data will be imported.

-Now that you have configured all plugin settings, you are ready to begin create and edit to do lists.
+Now that you have configured all plugin settings, you can begin create and edit to-do lists.

 Plugin Usage